-3.46 The provision of music at circuses will normally be considered to be ancillary to the main entertainment provided and as such will be exempted from the licensing requirements.
-Each case, however, will be considered on an individual basis and there may be occasions where a licence is required depending upon the type of entertainment and so organisers of such events should contact the Licensing Unit to confirm whether any licence is required.
-Any sales of alcohol would need to be licensed
+3.54 The provision of music at circuses will normally be exempt from licensing requirements.
+Any music after 23:00 may, however require authorisation.
+Each case will be considered on an individual basis so organisers of such events should contact the Licensing Unit to confirm whether any licence is required.
+Any sales of alcohol would need to be licensed.